angarsky/diveintopython/learn/install/windows.md

 4. Once downloaded, run the Python installer by double-clicking on the downloaded file.
 4. Follow the prompts to complete the installation process.

-Once you have installed Python on your Windows system, you can check the version by opening a command prompt and typing `python --version`.
+Once you have installed Python on your Windows system, you can check windows python version by opening a command prompt and typing `python --version`.
 With these simple steps, you can install Python on your Windows system and start using it for your programming needs.

 ## How to Run Python on Windows